garystafford/spring-postgresql-demo/README.md

 ## Deploy to Pivotal Web Services

-Create ElephantSQL Cloud Foundry Marketplace PostgreSQL as a Service instance.
-The 'Panda' size instance is not free!
+Purchase and provision an ElephantSQL PostgreSQL as a Service instance through the Pivotal Services Marketplace.
+Note the 'panda' service plan is NOT FREE!

 ```bash
 cf marketplace -s elephantsql